Erythrocyte Inclusions (Online CE Course)

 • Match the descriptions below with the erythrocyte inclusions from the drop down box that they describe.
 The descriptions refer to the appearance of th...

-• The inclusions that are indicated by the arrows on this Wright-Giemsa stained peripheral blood smear are most likely Pappenheimer bodies.
+• True or False: The inclusions indicated by the arrows on this Wright-Giemsa stained peripheral blood smear are likely Pappenheimer bodies.

-• The cell that is indicated by the arrow in this Prussian-blue stained bone marrow smear is a ringed sideroblast.
+• True or False: The cell indicated by the arrow in this Prussian-blue stained bone marrow smear is a ringed sideroblast.

 • Characteristics of Cabot Rings